architmadankar/notice-app-firebase/README.md

 Digital notice board android app, that uses firebase as database.

-Have multiple login for user and admin.
-Firebase authentication, firebase storage and realtime database are used.
+Have multiple logins for user and seprate admin panel.

+Firebase authentication, firebase storage and realtime database is used.

-Admin can Add new notices, delete and view notices.Notices have titel, description and images.
+Admin can Add, delete and view notices.
+Notices have title, description and images.

 User can view the published notices.